 Publish layered images from template

-A layered image is a virtual machine that the App Layering software composited from the layers and settings specified in an image template.
+Layered images are virtual machines composited from the layers and settings specified in an image template.
 Using an image template, you can publish as many layered images as you need to a location in your Provisioning Service or hypervisor that you specify in the connector configuration.

-When the layered image is published, you can use scripts to perform important layer-specific steps.
-For example, you can activate Microsoft Office, which may need to be done before the virtual machine is used to as a master disk for your deployment tools.
+When layered images are published, you can use scripts to perform important layer-specific steps.
+For example, you can activate Microsoft Office, which may need to be done before the virtual machine is used as a master disk for your deployment tools.

 To publish a layered image: